 Using these provocations and discussions we elaborated on these ideas through our ‘How to build a valley’ workshop.

-Project Skyline invites you to a one-day exhibition and event in Cardiff on Wednesday 1 May to share the progress made over six months across the communities of Treherbert, Caerau and Ynysowen.
+Project Skyline invited the public to a one-day exhibition and event in Cardiff on 1 May 2019 to share the progress made over six months across the communities of Treherbert, Caerau and Ynysowen.

 You can follow the latest updates on the Skyline Twitter feed.

-Read the article about Project Skyline featured in The Independent.
+Read the article by Hazel Sheffield about Project Skyline featured in The Independent.

 Skyline is funded by Friends Provident Foundation.